Thermonuclear weapon: France

 France and China did not sign or ratify the Partial Nuclear Test Ban Treaty of 1963, which banned nuclear test explosions in the atmosphere, underwater, or in outer space.
 Between 1966 and 1996 France carried out more than 190 nuclear tests.
 France's final nuclear test took place on 27 January 1996, and then the country dismantled its Polynesian test sites.
 France signed the Comprehensive Nuclear-Test-Ban Treaty that same year, and then ratified the Treaty within two years.

-France confirmed that its nuclear arsenal contains about 300 warheads, carried by submarine-launched ballistic missiles (SLBMs) and fighter-bombers in 2015.
+In 2015 France confirmed that its nuclear arsenal contains about 300 warheads, carried by submarine-launched ballistic missiles and fighter-bombers.
 France has four Triomphant-class ballistic missile submarines.
 One ballistic missile submarine is deployed in the deep ocean, but a total of three must be in operational use at all times.
 The three older submarines are armed with 16 M45 missiles.
 The newest submarine, "Le Terrible", was commissioned in 2010, and it has M51 missiles capable of carrying TN 75 thermonuclear warheads.
 The air fleet is four squadrons at four different bases.
 In total, there are 23 Mirage 2000N aircraft and 20 Rafales capable of carrying nuclear warheads.
 The M51.1 missiles are intended to be replaced with the new M51.2 warhead beginning in 2016, which has a 3000 km greater range than the M51.1.